kontur/fontsampler-wordpress-plugin/README.md

 Eventually, the plugin will be available via the Wordpress plugin directory for simple one-click install.

 ## Supporting development
-You can support the development of the plugin via funding the indiegogo campaign **(coming soon)** or, later, donating to the project to show your appreciation.
+You can support the development of the plugin via funding the [indiegogo campaign](https://www.indiegogo.com/projects/wordpress-plugin-for-letting-users-test-typefaces#/) or, later, donating to the project to show your appreciation.
 Furthermore, beta testers are very welcome to try out first builds and give feedback.

 **Pull requests are more than welcome** as well, but let me know in the issues list what you are working on.

 ### Planned features not implemented yet
-* Customizing the interface layout and styling
-* Better Opentype feature support
+See the [issues](https://github.com/kontur/fontsampler-wordpress-plugin/issues) for the latest up-to-date information:

 ### Installing preview version
 **IMPORTANT DISCLAIMER: This is pre-release quality and might be instable.**